pgRouting/pgrouting/doc/trsp/pgr_trsp.rst

 The queries use the :doc:`sampledata` network.

-Known Issues
+Known Issues of version 2.1 functions
 -------------------------------------------------------------------------------
 Introduction
 .........................................................................
-pgr_trsp code has issues that are not being fixed yet, but as time passes and new functionality is added to pgRouting with wrappers to **hide** the issues, not to fix them.
+``pgr_trsp`` code has issues that are not being fixed yet, but as time passes and new functionality is added to pgRouting with wrappers to **hide** the issues, not to fix them.

-For clarity on the queries:

-* _pgr_trsp (internal_function) is the original code
-* pgr_trsp (lower case) represents the wrapper calling the original code
-* pgr_TRSP (upper case) represents the wrapper calling the replacement function, depending on the function, it can be:

-  * pgr_dijkstra
-  * pgr_dijkstraVia
-  * pgr_withPoints
-  * _pgr_withPointsVia (internal function)

 The restrictions
 .........................................................................